Scorning cinema as being mere 'illustrated text', Greenaway brings artistic values, intellectual esoterica, visual richness, pedantic obsessiveness

 explored as paper, messages are sent using various body shapes, and words are exquisitely painted on specific body parts

 in creative patterns in order to convey ideas.
-In addition, an ancient Pillow Book suggests lists of various refined experiences
+In addition, an ancient Pillow Book compiles lists of various refined experiences,

 including pleasurable, memorable, or irritating ones.
-Thus, themes of art as pleasure, the personal search for things that bring
+Thus, this explores themes of art as pleasure, the personal search for

-us pleasure, the human body, and conveying information via personal artistic expression and experience are explored.
-The story
+things that bring us pleasure, the human body, communication, and the conveyance of information via personal artistic expression.

 Pillow Book, The